 Innovation for the rest of us.
 You don't have to work at Google or IDEO to use design in your organization.
-Design Thinking: Solving Business Problems With Innovation translates design from an abstract idea into a practical, everyday process any manager can use to spur innovation and drive organic growth, regardless of your creative bent.
+Design Thinking for Innovative Business Problem Solving translates design from an abstract idea into a practical, everyday process any manager can use to spur innovation and drive organic growth, regardless of your creative bent.

 Use design thinking to improve the speed and success of your innovation.
 This program distills design thinking into a clear process that will help you decrease the risk and cost of your projects by framing the challenges correctly so that innovation is maximized, gathering deep insights about value creation for your stakeholders, testing assumptions early and prototyping the concepts.